baneteasnow/baneteasnow.github.io/_pages/now.md

 last_modified_at: 2024-02-23
 published: true
 # 1
-booktitle1: "Yalnizlik Zamaninda Ask - Durtu ve Arzu Uzerine Uc Deneme"
+booktitle1: "The Sex Is (Not) Political"
-bookyear1: 2023
+bookyear1: 2022
-author1: "Paul Verhaeghe"
+author1: "Slavoj Zizek"
-sayfa1: 200
+sayfa1: 108
-pageread1: 140
+pageread1: 11
 # 2
 # booktitle2: "Aşka Övgü"
 # bookyear2: 2023